silverapp/silver/docs/guides/adding-a-new-payment-processor.md

 This method also assumes you have already created a virtualenv for the main project, the payment processor project and installed Django there too.

-- Create your project
+Create your project:

 ```bash
 django_admin startproject payment_processor
 ```

-- Install it by linking it inside your main project's environment, where Silver is also installed
+Install it by linking it inside your main project's environment, where Silver is also installed:

 ```bash
 workon silver_project  # Change to your main project's environment